 How Does SR-22 Car Insurance Relate to License Points?

-SR-22 car insurance is actually a type of certificate rather than insurance coverage.
-It’s sometimes referred to as a certificate of financial responsibility (CFR).
-This is a document your insurance company will send to the state of Georgia confirming your policy is active and meets the minimum liability requirements.
+SR-22 car insurance is also known as a certificate of financial responsibility (CFR).
+Insurance companies send this document to the state of Georgia to confirm your policy is active and meets the minimum liability requirements.
 In other words, it shows the state you are responsible for your coverage.

-- Several moving violations in a short period of time
+- Incur several moving violations in a short period

-- Being convicted of drunk driving or negligent driving
+- Are convicted of drunk driving or negligent driving

-- Getting caught driving with a suspended license or without car insurance coverage
+- Operate a vehicle without proper car insurance coverage

-Although simply having any points on your license doesn’t mean you’ll necessarily need SR-22 insurance, insurers will see more serious situations (like above) as significant demonstrations of poor driving.
+While having any points on your license doesn’t mean you need SR-22 insurance, insurers will see certain situations (like the ones above) as proof of poor driving.
 So, the actions that come along with having points on your license may lead to an SR-22 requirement.

 Is There a Way to Keep Points from Being Added to My License?

 If you receive a ticket for a moving violation, you may be able to prevent points from being added to your license.
-You can try contesting the ticket, or you might be offered the chance to complete a defensive driving course and present a completion certificate to the DDS.
+You can try contesting the ticket or completing a defensive driving course to demonstrate your ability to operate a vehicle safely.
 If you are successful, you may avoid getting points added to your record.